 Here’s a list of what all does or doesn’t go in the Lomi (as outlined by the Lomi folks themselves).
 I’ve highlighted what I’ve verified can be tossed into the Lomi with success:

-Notes: I will tell you, I have been adding things to my Lomi over the last three months without thinking much about it.
-In very small amounts I’ve added butter and cooked potatoes to my Lomi.
-I can’t recall a cycle where those affected the outcomes negatively.
+Notes: I will tell you that I have been adding things to my Lomi over the last three months without thinking much about it.
+I’ve added butter and cooked potatoes to my Lomi in very small amounts and I can’t recall a cycle where those affected the outcomes negatively.
 I honestly surprised myself when fine-tuning my research for this review!

 And despite what these above charts might suggest (provided by Lomi), I didn’t think too hard about what I was adding to my Lomi (a definite pro for Lomi).